vuestorefront/vue-storefront/CONTRIBUTING.md

 Your pull request will be merged after meeting following criteria:
 - Everything from "Pull Request Checklist"
-- PR is proposed to appropiate branch
+- PR is proposed to appropriate branch
 - There are at least two approvals from core team members